patrickschur/language-detection/README.md

 Basic Usage
 -

-Before we can recognize the language from a given text, we have to generate a language profile for each language.
-From the beginning it comes with a pre-trained language profile ([`etc/_langs.json`](etc/_langs.json)).<br>
-Also you can add new files to [`etc`](etc) or change existing ones.

 If you have added your own files, you must first generate a language profile.
 Otherwise skip this step.

 ```php
 use LanguageDetection\Trainer;